Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 WHY WE LIKE IT: This pair makes it wonderfully easy to retain flexibility of movement.
 You can maneuver your fingers and wrist with ease.
 The fingertips are also compatible with touchscreens so you can use your mobile device while wearing them.

-The material line-up for this pair is a mixture of 30% synthetic leather, 30% Polyamide,15% Neoprene,15% Polyvinyl,10% Polyurethane.
+The material line-up for this pair is a mixture of 30% synthetic leather, 30% Polyamide,15% Neoprene,15% Polyvinyl, and 10% Polyurethane.
 This keeps them highly durable while allowing for both breathability and flexibility at the same time.
 They also provide excellent protection against impact injuries during a fall.
 However, be careful if you’re looking to use these for heavy sports.
 Some consumers report that these gloves may wear out a little earlier than you might expect.

 The inclusion of a lycra finger gusset allows your hands to move freely.
 They have a lightly padded silicone grip system on all of the fingers, extending a little onto the top of your palm.
 There is an injected padding system on the top that protects your knuckles and fingers against damage, as well.
 You’ll also enjoy the comfort of an easy-to-use TPR hook and loop closure system.